 One of the main reasons many Tokyoites visit Kiyosumi-Shirakawa is for the Museum of Contemporary Art Tokyo.

 However, in the recent years, this shitamachi (downtown suburb) has gained a following especially among art and coffee lovers.
 The river running close to the area is ideal for an evening walk too!
-Here’s what we did in half a day at Kiyosumi-Shirawa.
+Here’s what we did in half a day at Kiyosumi-Shirakawa.
 To make it easy, we have created a Google Map, so you don’t miss any of these spots!

 Museum of Contemporary Art Tokyo